Visual UGC Docs

 Overview

-All Visual UGC Widgets leverage a similar Embed Code structure, with variations in designs and content handled through a series of parameters.
+All Nosto's UGC Widgets leverage a similar Embed Code structure, with variations in designs and content handled through a series of parameters.

-Detailed below are the step by step ways in which the dynamic display features of the Visual UGC Widget can be used for Commerce implementations.
+Detailed below are the step-by-step ways in which the dynamic display features of Nosto's UGC Widget can be used for Commerce implementations.

 Embed Code

-All Visual UGC Widgets leverage a common embed code structure which can be broken into two components.
-The first component (included below) is the DIV container which defines where the Visual UGC Widget should be rendered on a webpage, as well includes the various parameters which defines what Widget and what Content is loaded.
+All Nosto's UGC Widgets leverage a common embed code structure which can be broken into two components.
+The first component (included below) is the DIV container which defines where the UGC Widget should be rendered on a webpage, as well as includes the various parameters that define what Widget and what Content is loaded.

 <div class="stackla-widget" data-ct="" data-hash="{{widget-hash}}" data-id="{{widget-id}}" data-title="{{widget-title}}" data-ttl="60" style="width: 100%; overflow: hidden;"></div>

 The second component is the Widget Javascript.
-This is the part of the Embed code which is consistent for every Widgets.
-For details how to store this Javascript file in Google Tag Manager, click here.
+This is the part of the Embed code which is consistent for every Widget.
+For details on how to store this Javascript file in Google Tag Manager, click here.

 <script type="text/javascript">